nithishpraba/Unsupervised_Clustering_Solution/README.md

-# Real Estate Price Prediction 🏠
+# Customer Segmentation using Clustering 📊

 ## Overview
-An intuitive web application built with Streamlit to predict real estate prices using linear regression.
+A clustering-based web application using Streamlit to perform customer segmentation.
+The app uses the KMeans algorithm for customer clustering.

 ## 📁 Project Structure
 ```